marius-giesa/euro-exchange-widget/README.md

-# Exchange Rate iOS Scriptable Widget
+# Currency Exchange Rate (Euro) iOS Scriptable Widget

 A **Scriptable** widget for iOS that displays current exchange rate data with a trendline graph right on your iPhone home screen.
 This widget allows you to track the exchange rate between the Euro (EUR) and another currency of your choice.